What's Left Of This Abandoned Amusement Park In Ohio Is Downright Creepy

 If you think this abandoned amusement park would have been the perfect location for a horror film, you’re exactly right.
 In 2008, a cast and crew from Los Angeles filmed “Closed for the Season.”
 The video below features more detail about the film, as well as “then and now” pictures and video footage of the park.

-Have you personally ever explored this abandoned amusement park?
+Have you personally ever explored this abandoned amusement park in Ohio?
 Share your experiences and photos with us in the comments below!

 Looking for more abandoned places to explore in Ohio?
 You’d be surprised to learn the Buckeye State is not only home to its fair share of abandoned places, but also some of the most notoriously haunted places in the entire country!
 Mansfield Reformatory is, of course, the most notoriously haunted *and* abandoned place in Ohio; this historic prison first opened in 1886 and is nearly 130 years old.
 The reformatory is known to house some of the country’s most violent ghosts; spirits of rioting inmates who fought each other to the death in overcrowded isolation cells are said to haunt the halls and cells of this former prison, which closed in 1990.
 Since then, the reformatory has gained national acclaim, most notably as the filming location for “The Shawshank Redemption.”
 Today, it’s open to curious visitors looking to explore a haunting – albeit stunning – piece of Ohio history.

 More to Explore

 What are some other abandoned places in Ohio?

 If you're looking for some abandoned places in Ohio to explore, we designed a road trip that visits some of the most iconic creepy and haunted spots in the state!